-California Evidence Code 1103 EC permits defendants facing criminal charges to introduce evidence attacking the victim’s character to prove that their conduct aligns with their character.
-But defendants in sex assault cases cannot introduce evidence of victims’ sexual past as proof that they consented to the sex acts.
+California Evidence Code § 1103 permits the defendant in a criminal case to introduce evidence attacking the victim’s character to prove that the victim’s conduct aligns with their character.
+Though defendants in sex assault cases cannot introduce evidence of victims’ sexual past as proof that they consented to the sex acts.

 The full text of the statute reads as follows:

 1103. (a) In a criminal action, evidence of the character or a trait of character (in the form of an opinion, evidence of reputation, or evidence of specific instances of conduct) of the victim of the crime for which the defendant is being prosecuted is not made inadmissible by Section 1101 if the evidence is:

 (1) Offered by the defendant to prove conduct of the victim in conformity with the character or trait of character.